Eighteenmile Island: History

 During the 20th century it was popularly called Chicken Charlie's Island, after Charles Reither, who lived on the island from 1915 until his death in 1963.
 There were not actually chickens on the island during Reither's residency, but there may have been a chicken ranch there around 1904.
 A 1919 tax survey indicates a "George W. Reither", Charles' brother, lived on the island as well.
 Reither was given title to the island in 1922 from the Bureau of Land Management.
 It was officially referred to as "Eighteenmile Island" by the United States Geological Survey as early as 1934.
 It is still referred to as Chicken Charlie's Island on some maps.

 Ownership

 Eighteenmile Island is one of very few remaining privately owned islands, such as Homestead Island in the Hanford Reach, on the Columbia River.
 Zoning prohibits further development on the island beyond the one existing house.
 In 2000 when the island was offered for sale, local and federal officials considered buying it to protect it, but deemed that unnecessary as the strict zoning would prevent unwanted development anyway.

 The island and house were offered for sale for the listing price of $1.4 million in 2005 and again in 2007.

+Currently the Island is owned by prominent Christian bible camp Camp Morrow.
+Little is known what the present owners plan to do with the property.